-The night before he was scheduled to speak to Entrepreneurs’ Organization (EO) members, Florida businessman Victor Arocho felt anxious.
+The night before he was scheduled to speak to Entrepreneurs’ Organization members, Florida businessman, speaker and coach Victor Arocho felt anxious.
 The subject was sales, and Arocho feared he had little to offer this smart group of businesspeople.

 “What am I going to teach a bunch of entrepreneurs, especially in our group?”
 Arocho recalls thinking.
 “Some of them are serial entrepreneurs, they’ve built businesses, and they’ve sold businesses.
 I was thinking, Doesn’t every entrepreneur know how to sell?”